Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 With the increased prevalence of disinformation on topics ranging from politics to finance and beyond, it is easy to feel overwhelmed.
 So, how does one confidently wring out the fact from the fiction when overly saturated with information?

 In this article, we will dive deeper into the role of AI in the disinformation landscape, examples of misinformation spread by AI-generated articles and the need for fact-checking articles.
-We will also show how Nexis is a powerful and sophisticated tool for you to confidently and consistently search smarter, empowering you to easily discern fact from fiction.
+Let's get started.

 Artificial Intelligence plays an outsized role in the disinformation landscape of our daily lives, affecting everything from personal beliefs to economic decisions.
 AI is incredible at quickly and deftly analyzing immense data sets and learning language, but we are dependent on those who create AI and teach it to do so in good faith.